 We are lung cancer survivors, families who have lost loved ones to the disease, and passionate advocates working together to raise awareness, erase the stigma, and incorporate the community into action-driven conversations that challenge all citizens of Kentucky to help in the fight to lower the cases and deaths from lung cancer in the Commonwealth.
 We must erase the stigma associated with lung cancer.
 No one deserves it, anyone can get it, and it is time for a new perspective when it comes to raising awareness.
 As many as 15-20% of new cases of lung cancer are in people who have never smoked and a large portion of former smokers with the disease quit many years prior to being diagnosed.
 Lung cancer does not discriminate and it is time to Unite to Fight and generate change in our state.

 Fight for Kentucky.
 Fight for change.
 Fight for those who never had a fighting chance!

 Breath of Hope Kentucky exists to initiate conversation and raise the level awareness about lung cancer in Kentucky to help erase the stigma and lower the deadly statistics of this disease.
 The #1 cancer killer of men and women!

-Unfortunately, Kentucky leads the Nation in lung cases and deaths.
-This #1 ranking is no okay and it is up to those of us who call Kentucky home to help in the effort to raise awareness that will help save lives.
-Lindi was born in Lexington and has lived in Kentucky her entire life which is why, when she was diagnosed, she was determined to focus and maintain her advocacy in the Commonwealth.
+Unfortunately, Kentucky ranks among the highest states for lung cases and deaths.
+It is up to those of us who call Kentucky home to help raise the level of awareness and conversation about lung cancer to help save lives.
+Lindi was born in Lexington and has lived in Kentucky her entire life which is why, when she was diagnosed, she was determined to focus her advocacy on the Commonwealth.
 Her journey started in Kentucky and her efforts to educate and help others in this state is her priority.
 She fights for those who never had a fighting chance and educates those who still have the opportunity to learn and support the cause.